Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Many buyers and companies dislike putting all their eggs in one basket.
 As a result, many multinationals and larger volume FBA sellers have adopted a China + Vietnam Strategy.
 By sourcing and buying the same or similar products from both China and Vietnam simultaneously, you can take advantage of the best features of both countries and hedge your bets against any significant changes in one country.
 Furthermore, with recent tariffs slapped against China, FBA buyers and major companies that use this policy could quickly shift production to Vietnam without any noticeable impact on their sales or supply chain.

 The China + Vietnam Sourcing strategy started with the clothing and footwear industries, which have been used for years.
 However, the dual-sourcing strategy is expanding quickly to several other industries.
 Even if you are already buying or manufacturing in China and do not plan to move, assessing the Vietnamese landscape is valuable to determine if you can do better here.
-A list of Vietnam suppliers can also give you a backup plan if things suddenly change in China.
+A list of Vietnamese suppliers can also give you a backup plan if things suddenly change in China.
 A company needs to be robust and have redundant operations strategies to ensure the best service for its customers.

 Cosmo Sourcing // Your Trusted Partner In Vietnam